The Dinah Project

 Canada

-President of The Council for Muslims Facing Tomorrow, founding member of The Muslim Reform Movement, Director of Forum for Learning, President, Steering Committee of The Council for Muslims Against Antisemitism (CMAA), National Advisory Board of Abraham Global Peace Initiative, award winning journalist, public speaker, advocate for human rights, gender equality and dignity in diversity.
+Raheel Raza serves as President of The Council for Muslims Facing Tomorrow and is a founding member of The Muslim Reform Movement.
+In addition, she is the Director of Forum for Learning, President of the Steering Committee of the Council for Muslims Against Antisemitism (CMAA), and a member of the Abraham Global Peace Initiative’s national advisory board.
+Raza is an award winning journalist, public speaker, and a tireless advocate for human rights, gender equality, and dignity in diversity.

 Germany

-Professor Dr Beate Rudolf has been the Director of the German Institute for Human Rights, the independent National Human Rights Institution of Germany (A-status) since 2010.
+Professor Dr. Beate Rudolf has served as the Director of the German Institute for Human Rights, the independent national human rights institution of Germany (A-status) since 2010.
 From March 2016 to March 2019, she also chaired the Global Alliance of National Human Rights Institutions (GANHRI).
 Previously, she taught public law, public international law, and European law as a junior professor in the Department of Law at Freie Universität Berlin.
-In 2017, Freie Universität Berlin awarded her the Margherita von Brentano Prize “for her outstanding work in the field of human rights and women’s rights in particular.”
+In 2017, the university awarded her the Margherita von Brentano Prize “for her outstanding work in the field of human rights and women’s rights in particular”.

 Israel

-Amit is an attorney and litigator who specializes in intellectual property.
-On October 7th, she was kidnapped from her home in Kfar Aza and was released on November 30, after 55 days in captivity.
+Amit Soussana is an attorney and litigator who specializes in intellectual property.
+On October 7, she was kidnapped from her home in Kfar Aza and was released on November 30, after 55 days in captivity.

-Soussana is the first to have spoken publicly about the sexual torture, abuse, and constant terror she experienced.
+Soussana is the first hostage to have spoken publicly about the sexual torture, abuse, and the constant terror she experienced.
 Her extensive interview with the New York Times helped to focus global attention on the atrocities and sexual violence committed against the hostages.
-She has since spoken to other media outlets and met with US Vice President Kamala Harris, diplomats and other senior officials.
-She has stated that she has gone public to raise awareness about the plight of the hostages.
+She has since spoken to other media outlets and met with the then US Vice President Kamala Harris, diplomats and other senior officials.
+Soussana has stated that she chose to go public to raise awareness about the plight of the hostages.

 Noa Tishby